Samantha Jade: Personal life

 Jade previously lived in Los Angeles to pursue her singing career.
 After struggling to get a new record deal in the United States, she moved back to Perth and began working at her father's warehouse in Guildford, Western Australia.
 She later relocated to Sydney, where she was a makeup artist while still gigging.

-In early 2019, Jade announced her engagement to Pat Handlin, the son of Denis Handlin, the disgraced former CEO of Sony Music Australia.
+In early 2019, Jade announced her engagement to Pat Handlin, the son of Denis Handlin, the former CEO of Sony Music Australia.
+The couple got married in October 2022 during an intimate wedding in Venice, Italy.